egalion/briesaed/wholecourseBRIE.md

 *1944 - 20 Oct*: A ceasefire signed with the Allies.
 Its provisions obliged Bulgaria to take part in the military actions against Germany and to cover most of the expenses of the Soviet army on Bulgarian territory.

-*1944 - 23 Nov*: A decree allowing military officers to be pardoned from the People’s court if they volunteer on the front.
+*1944 - 23 Nov*: A decree allowing military officers to be pardoned from the People’s court if they volunteered on the front.
 However it was repealed under the pressure of the Soviet authorities.

 *1944 - Nov*: The Ministry of the propaganda started creating a list of “fascist literature”.
 Between 1945 and 1957 this list included \~ 7 000 titles.

 *1944 - 1 Dec*: Private persons were banned from issuing periodicals, the exception being Fatherland Front parties.

 *1944 - 20 Dec*: Law on prison camps.
-People can be incarcerated without sentences for up to 6 months, but there was a possibility for extension by an order of the Minister of Internal Affairs.
+People could be incarcerated without sentences for up to 6 months, but there was a possibility for extension by an order of the Minister of Internal Affairs.

-*1945 - by spring*: 3 000 have been sent to the camps.
+*1945 - by spring*: 3 000 had been sent to the camps.

 *1945 - 26 Jan*: Law defending the people’s power.
 All forms of antigovernment activities were to be punished - from armed resistence to mere rumours.